-- 1. Turn the defroster control dial $\widehat{W}$ to the left.
+- 1. Push the defroster control button () to turn the system on.
 The display will show the defrost icon. - 2.
-Turn the temperature dial to the left or right to set the desired temperature. - To guickly remove ice from the outside of the windows, push the manual fan control button 🛞 and set to the maximum position. - As soon as possible after the windshield is clean, push the AUTO button to return to the auto mode. - When the DFF control is activated. the air conditioner will automatically be turned on at outside temperatures above 36°F (2°C).
-If in defrost mode for more than one minute, the air conditioning system will continue to operate until the fan control is turned OFF or the vehicle is shut off, even if the air flow mode control button is used to select a position other than the position.
-This dehumidifies the air which helps defog the windshield.
-The air recirculate mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.
+Turn the temperature dial to the left or right to set the desired temperature. - To quickly remove ice from the outside of the windows, turn the manual fan control dial to the maximum position & - As soon as possible after the windshield is clean, push the AUTO button to return to the auto mode. - When the DEF control $\underbrace{}$ is activated, the air conditioner will automatically be turned on at outside temperatures above 36°F (2°C).
+If in defrost mode for more than one minute, the air conditioning system will continue to operate until the fan control is turned OFF or the vehicle is shut off, even if the air flow MODE control button is used to select a position other than the $\underbrace{}$ position.
+This dehumidifies the air recirculation mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.